Code-Institute-Submissions/ucfdmp-dn/README.md

 # User Centric Frontend Development Milestone Project

-This is a frontend-only website built for a 1960's rockband The Monkees.
+This is a frontend-only website built for User Centric Frontend Development Milestone Project themed to **1960's rockband The Monkees**.

 ## UX